A practical method for computing with piecewise Chebyshevian splines: Transition functions and B-spline bases for Chebyshevian spline spaces

-Subdividing the domain interval into a number of consecutive subintervals, it is possible to introduce the definitions of piecewise Chebyshevian splines and Chebyshevian splines.
-A piecewise Chebyshevian spline is one whose sections belong to different EC-spaces.
-In contrast, a Chebyshevian spline is characterized by having all sections in the same EC-space.
+Subdividing the domain interval into a number of consecutive subintervals, it is possible to introduce the definition of Chebyshevian splines, referred to as piecewise functions whose pieces may belong to different EC-spaces.
+For the moment, we limit ourselves to considering Chebyshevian splines where adjacent spline pieces are connected via the standard parametric continuity and postpone the rather straightforward generalization of the proposed evaluation method to geometrically continuous splines to a later section (specifically Section \ref{sec:gc_extension}).

-In this paper we will mainly consider piecewise Chebyshevian splines where adjacent spline pieces are connected via the standard parametric continuity.
-Moreover, we focus our attention on such spaces that are good for design \cite{Maz2011b}.
-Indeed, this characterization, not only restricts us to the class of spaces that may have a practical interest in applications, but also provides us with all the necessary properties to be used in the next sections.
-As previously recalled, a piecewise Chebyshevian spline space is good for design when it possesses blossom.
-An equivalent definition is the following.

-\begin{defn} A piecewise Chebyshevian spline space is \emph{good for design} if it possesses the B-spline basis and so does any spline space obtained from it by knot insertion. \end{defn}